Document

 Types of IPOs

-Segments of IPO
+Segments of IPO:

-Main Board IPOs and SME IPOs refer to two distinct segments of the IPO segment, which differ in terms of the company size that list their shares and the scale of the offering.
+Main Board IPOs and SME IPOs refer to two distinct segments of the IPO segment, which differ in terms of the company size that lists their shares and the scale of the offering.
 Here’s a detailed explanation of each

-Main Board IPO
+Main Board IPO:

 Main Board IPOs refer to companies that list their shares on the primary stock exchanges (like the National Stock Exchange (NSE) or the Bombay Stock Exchange (BSE).
 These companies are usually large, well-established businesses that meet stringent requirements by SEBI.